AusDavo/CertainKey-Templates/certainkey_report_populated_draft.md

 ### Balance Check

 - Used Sparrow Wallet, a trusted open-source tool, to load the provided keys and confirm the balance of 5.2371 BTC.
 This was cross-verified using a local Bitcoin Node, Bitaroo Electrum Server, and Blockstream Electrum Server, ensuring accuracy as at 30/06/2024, 23:59 AEST.
-- Fiat value calculated at AUD 81,750 per BTC (Bitaroo's closing price), totaling AUD 428,150.
+- Fiat value calculated at AUD 81,750 per BTC (Bitaroo’s closing price), totaling AUD 428,150.

 ### Key Verification

-- Sent unique challenges to each key holder.
+- Issued unique cryptographic challenges to each key holder, requiring them to sign with their respective private keys, ensuring individual control over their portion of the multi-signature wallet.
 - Verified all 3 signatures using Gatekeeper, a secure digital signature verification system for Bitcoin, confirming control by all parties.

 ### Report Process